 Shepherd's purse is a temperate zone weed in the mustard family, the same as cabbage, broccoli, and watercress.
 It is a biennial with an erect stem emerging from a rosette of leaves at its base.
 It bears four-petalled white flowers that produce heart or purse shaped seedpods.
 Its name comes from its resemblance to a shepherd's pouch in the middle ages.
-All of the aboveground parts of the plant are used in herbal medicines.
+All of the above ground parts of the plant are used in herbal preparations.

 Teas, tinctures and encapsulations.